GrossDesignCo/concordance-app-poc/src/data/scripture/genesis/genesis-1/chapter.englishNatural.md

 And morning was,
 A third day.

-And God said, "Let there be lights in the hammered-out-work, the skies, to separate between the day, and between the night, And they will be for signs, and for appointed times, and for days, and years.
+And God said, "Let there be lights in the hammering-out, the skies, to separate between the day, and between the night, And they will be for signs, and for appointed times, and for days, and years.
-And they will be for lights in the hammered-out-work, the skies, to shine over the land.
+And they will be for lights in the hammering-out, the skies, to shine over the land.

-And God made two, the light-bearers, the greats, the light-bearer the great, for the ruling of the day, And the light-bearer the small, for the ruling of the night, And the stars.
+And God made two, the light-sources, the greats, the light-source the great, for the ruling of the day, And the light-source the small, for the ruling of the night, And the stars.

-And God put them in the hammered-out-work, the skies, to shine-light over the land.
+And God put them in the hammering-out, the skies, to shine-light over the land.